Achievable logoAchievable logo

 Inference questions

 Inference questions are some of the most commonly missed questions on the test.
-Inference questions do not provide you with all the information to solve the problem given.
-Instead, they give you a part of the information and require you to infer the rest of the solution.
+In these questions, you aren’t given every piece of information you’d need to solve the problem directly.
+Instead, you’re given part of the information and you have to infer the rest.

 Problem-solving process

 The problem-solving process is detailed in the [Time management] chapter in the introduction section of this textbook.
-Hopefully you have read this and considered the steps.
-In this chapter, we will dig a bit deeper into the last few steps of this process so that you can be confident with inference questions.
-Below is the problem-solving process we will be referencing:
+In this chapter, we’ll focus more closely on the last few steps so you can handle inference questions confidently.
+Below is the problem-solving process we’ll be referencing:

 1. Read/annotate the question.